circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 Returning to CircleCI in your browser, you can now click "start building" to run your build.

+# Next Steps

+This document provides a small overview to getting started with the CircleCI CLI tool.
 There are several more complex features that the CircleCI CLI offers:

 - Creating, viewing, validating and publishing [orbs](https://circleci.com/orbs/)
 - Querying the CircleCI GraphQL api